 Doing business in Belgium is a complex matter.
 In this fast-changing world, entrepreneurs look for a knowledge partner capable of giving them tailor-made advice.
-Often they find that their accountant fulfils this role, and it’s increasingly common for accountants to act as consultants on financial and other issues.
+Often they find that their accountant fulfills this role, and it’s increasingly common for accountants to act as consultants on financial and other issues.
 These business advisors assist entrepreneurs with difficult questions concerning tax or social law.
-They also provide very specific expert advice and guidance on topical subjects such as the new company law, takeovers and even data protection.
+They also provide very specific expert advice and guidance on topical subjects such as the new company law and takeovers.

 Episode 1: Revive and VGD: from accountant to consultant

 Accountants are no longer mere number-crunchers whose sole task is to keep the books.
 Legal obligations such as preparing the annual financial statements and VAT return will of course continue to exist, but accountants have become more like consultants, and in SMEs in particular play the role of external CFO.

 Today’s accountants are true business partners, growing together with the companies they advise.
 Since it was established, project developer Revive has been using the services of VGD, precisely because of its advisory character.

 Episode 2: House of Talents automates its management reporting together with VGD